 In both our supermodular and submoduar markets, types can be ordered.
 In Table 1, White generates higher surplus than Crimson, who generates higher surplus than Blue, for any food.
 Similarly, Plum generates higher surplus than Mango, who generates a higher surplus than Kiwi, for any color.
-Since labels of different types are shuffled across rounds, and the two sides of our markets are fully symmetric, we often term the types generating higher surplus high types, those generating the intermediate surplus medium types, and those generating
+Since labels of different types are shuffled across rounds, and the two sides of our markets are fully symmetric, we refer to the types generating the highest surplus as high types, those generating the intermediate surplus as medium types, and those generating the lowest surplus as low types.